-This bill would require California's Occupational Safety and Health Standards Board to disseminate to agricultural employers "best practices" for COVID-19 prevention, consistent with the division's guidance or in coordination with other state agencies, including the guidance document entitled "Cal-OSHA Safety and Health Guidance: COVID-19 Infection Prevention for Agricultural Employers and Employees."
-It would also require agricultural employers to implement the provisions of this guidance documents as they are published and updated by the division.
+This bill would require California's Occupational Safety and Health Standards Board to develop by January 1, 2021 occupational standards to prevent infection by agricultural workers and employees of COVID-19.
+It would also require agricultural workers to implement to implement the provisions of the document entitled "Safety and Health Guidance: COVID-19 Infection Prevention for Agricultural Employers and Employees" once issued by Cal-OSHA.
 These provisions would be repealed on the later date of the Governor's revocation of the emergency declaration or January 1, 2022.